Fairbanks-Morse: Marine diesel engines

 During World War I, a large order of 60 30 H.P.
 CO marine engines were installed in British decoy fishing ships to lure German submarines within range of their 6" naval guns.
 In 1939 Fairbanks-Morse developed a marine engine using an unusual opposed piston (OP) design, similar in arrangement to a series of German Junkers aircraft diesels.
 The most common variant for submarines through the 1990s was the 38D 8-1/8 engine, ranging from 4 to 12 cylinders.
 This engine was delivered to the U.S. Navy in large numbers, often for use in fleet submarines, which used 9- or 10-cylinder versions as main engines in World War II.
-When the innovative but faulty "pancake" engines of the Tang class proved unworkable, they were replaced with World War II-style Fairbanks-Morse engines, and these remained standard on US diesel-powered submarines through the early 1960s.
+When the innovative but faulty EMD 16-338 "pancake" engines of the Tang class proved unworkable, they were replaced with World War II-style Fairbanks-Morse engines, and these remained standard on US diesel-powered submarines through the early 1960s.
 These and other Fairbanks-Morse OP engines were also used as backup power on US nuclear submarines through the Seawolf class of the 1990s.
 Fairbanks-Morse ranked 60th among United States corporations in the value of World War II military production contracts.
 The US Navy has had Fairbanks-Morse diesels in operation on its submarines almost continuously since 1938.
 They remain in service on Los Angeles-, Seawolf-, and Ohio-class nuclear submarines of the US Navy.
 In addition to OP engines (used in the USCGC Hamilton class), Fairbanks-Morse license builds Pielstick (used in the Whidbey Island-class dock landing ships and San Antonio-class amphibious transport docks), Alco (used in USCGC Polar Sea), and M.A.N. design engines.

-Other World War II era models are the 875hp 5-cylinder Model 37E16 installed in some T1 tankers.
+Other World War II era models are the 875 hp 5-cylinder Model 37E16 installed in some T1 tankers.